The Illustrations of Gustave Dore

 Who's Who in the Gospels by H. A. Guy

 This is a small book, but it is packed with basic information on many subjects not covered in most other books.
-The topics are conveniently arranged alphabetically, and include not only the people mentioned in the gospels, but also places, events, and terms.
+The topics are conveniently arranged alphabetically, and include not only the people mentioned in the gospels, but also places, events, and supernatural beings such as angels, demons, and the Devil.
 A very handy reference book, first published in 1966.

 This valuable anthology provides descriptions and translations of some early Christian works that aren't in the New Testament.
 Includes the Gospel of Thomas, the Apocryphon of James, the Gospel of Peter, and the Secret Gospel of Mark.
 First published in 1987.